cloud-bulldozer/benchmark-operator/docs/pgbench.md

 Note that the `add2` and `log2` values may not end up testing 100% of the databases listed, since `add2` will always end on an even number and `log2` will always end on the highest integer on the log2 curve up to the total number of databases (i.e., if you provide 100 databases in the list, the last `log2` test will be against 64 databases since the next log2 value would be 128)

+The `runtime_class` option can be set to specify an optional runtime_class to the podSpec runtimeClassName.
+This is primarily intended for Kata containers.

 Once done creating/editing the resource file, you can run it by:

 ```bash